 What compliance means.

-Organisations must ensure that any data they gather on humans is gathered legally and protected, ensuring it cannot be misused or exploited.
+Organizations must ensure that any data they gather on humans is gathered legally and protected, ensuring it cannot be misused or exploited.
 And if it is, they will face (large) penalties, as in, 4% of their total worldwide turnover.
 Companies must be compliant, even if their individual country laws and Data Privacy Acts differ to the GDPR.
-Therefore, organisations trading in the EU need to ensure they have an individual charged with the responsibility to be compliant.
+Therefore, organizations trading in the EU need to ensure they have an individual charged with the responsibility to be compliant.